PhenoAI/mbzuai-hackathon-2023/nbs/challenges.md

 ## 2. Creative Challenge
 This challenge is an open challenge to find the best application of deep phenotype longitudinal cohorts to promote healthy aging.
 The output of this challenge is a presentation of a proof-of-concept of such an application using the available data at hand.

+User the following template for your presentation: [Presentation template slides]()

 The presentation should briefly cover:
 1. Scientific or clinical background and rationale for the application.
 2. Main idea